ozer-do/kozahq/readme.md

-# KOZA HQ: Consulting Services for Pipeline Growth
+# Consulting Services for Pipeline Growth

 ## Experienced Operators, Not Just Consultants